LordAshes/TaleSpire-CustomMiniPlugin/README.md

 ## Adding Custom Content

 Each piece of custom content needs to consist of a OBJ file and MTL file.
-It can, optionally also contain texture files, which should be in BMP format (PNG and JPG is currently not yet supported).
+It can, optionally also contain texture files, which should be in BMP format.
+PNG and JPG can now be used but will be automatically converted to BMP by the plugin.
 References to files should be relative and in the same directory (i.e. don't use full paths for texture file names).
 The name of OBJ file and MTL file should be the same except for the extension.
 The texture files can have any name (e.g. if used by multiple models).
 The content file name is the name that is used to access it in TaleSpire.
 For example, the content Warlock.OBJ and Warlock.MTL would be accessed by Warlock (without the extension).

-OBJ and MTL files are to be placed in \Steam\steamapps\common\TaleSpire\TaleSpire_CustomData
+OBJ, MTL and texture files are to be placed in \Steam\steamapps\common\TaleSpire\TaleSpire_CustomData\Minis\{ContentName}\

-This directory needs to be create manually, it does not exists as part of the game and the plugin does not create it.

-Texture files are to be placed in \Steam\steamapps\common\TaleSpire\TaleSpire_CustomData_Textures

-This directory needs to be create manually, it does not exists as part of the game and the plugin does not create it.
+The plugin ZIP contains the TaleSpire_CustomData folder (with a sample Test content) which needs to be moved to your TaleSpire game directoy.
+The core game does not contain this directory.
+It is used for added content by Lord Ashes plugins.

 Since the custom content files are only read when they are needed, the content can be added, removed or modified while TaleSpire is running.
 This allows easy testing of custom models.